xquintana/DumpReport/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details

 ## History

+__1.3__
+* The debugger version is displayed in the console.
+* The dump creation time was not properly converted to UTC+0.
+* Fixed some errors while parsing call stacks with newer debugger versions.
+* The application returns 1 on failure and 0 on success.

 __1.2__
 * Fixed a bug when the quiet mode was enabled.